llpeterson/direct/wireless.md

 non-base nodes to have a certain level of sophistication in their hardware and software, potentially increasing per-unit costs and power consumption, a critical consideration for battery-powered devices.
-Wireless mesh networks are of considerable research interest (see the further reading section for some references), but they are still in their relative infancy compared to networks with base stations.
+Wireless mesh networks are of considerable research interest, but they are still in their relative infancy compared to networks with base stations.
 Wireless sensor networks, another hot emerging technology, often form wireless meshes.

-Now that we have covered some of the common wireless issues, let's take a look at the details of a few common wireless technologies.
+Now that we have covered some of the common wireless issues, let's take a look at the details of two common wireless technologies.

 ## 802.11/Wi-Fi